On this page

 - An employer can postpone automatic enrolment for up to three months from certain dates

 - If your client postpones from the date their legal duties started, this date does not change

-- If your client chooses to postpone from the date their legal duties started, they still have duties (eg they must write to tell the staff who will be postponed, within six weeks of their staging date)
+- If your client chooses to postpone from the date their legal duties started, they still have duties (eg they must write to tell the staff who will be postponed, within six weeks of their duties start date (staging date))

 - Use our sample postponement letter to write to staff

 One of the main reasons your client might decide to postpone is if they have new temporary or short-term staff who they know will stop working for them within three months.